Suneil Anand

-Suneil Anand (born 30 June 1956) is an Indian actor and film director.
-He is the son of actors Dev Anand and Kalpana Kartik.
-He runs Navketan Films.
+Suneil Anand (30 June 1956 – 26 July 2026) was an Indian actor and film director.
+He was the son of actors Dev Anand and Kalpana Kartik.
+He also managed Navketan Films, owned by his father.

-Early life
+Early life and education

-He was born in 1956 in Zurich, Switzerland, while his parents were on their way to attend the Karlovy Vary Film Festival, where he was the youngest delegate.

-He has a degree in Business Administration from American University, Washington, D.C.
+Suneil Anand was born on 30 June 1956, in Zurich, Switzerland, while his parents were on their way to attend the Karlovy Vary Film Festival, where he was the youngest delegate.
+He had a degree in business administration from American University, Washington, D.C.

-His uncles are Chetan Anand and Vijay Anand.
-His cousins are Indian Film director Ketan Anand, Vivek Anand, Indian actor and film-maker Shekhar Kapoor, Neelu, and Aruna.
+His uncles were Chetan Anand and Vijay Anand.
+His cousins were Indian Film director Ketan Anand, Vivek Anand, Indian actor and film-maker Shekhar Kapoor, Neelu, and Aruna.
 Neelu was married to actor Navin Nischol, while Aruna is married to Parikshit Sahni, son of Balraj Sahni.

-He has trained in Wing Tsun in Hong Kong.
+He had trained in Wing Tsun in Hong Kong.